CLOSE

 Because there is no central name index, we will need the following information before we can examine the records:

 1. Parish in which the sacrament was administered or name of the officiating priest.
 If you do not know the name of the parish but have a local address, we may be able to identify the parish where the sacrament was administered from this information.
 In some instances the name of the town will suffice (excluding Baltimore City).
 If you do not have a local address, you can find this information from two sources: 1) a city/town directory and 2) federal census records.
-Online resources for Maryland directories are available through the Maryland State Archives and the University of Maryland.
+Online resources for Maryland directories are available through the University of Maryland.
 A complete set of Baltimore City Directories is also available in the Maryland Department at the main branch of the Enoch Pratt Free Library (400 Cathedral St., Baltimore, MD 21201) together with many other helpful resources.
 The Baltimore City Archives has most complete listing of directories available online.
 If your family lived outside of Baltimore City, contact the local public library of that community for information on their directory collection.
 Address information can also be found in the Federal Census Records available online through the Maryland State Archives.
 Please note that Baltimore City renumbered its street addresses in 1886.
 If you are looking for a family member’s address prior to 1886, remember to also consult the 1887 Baltimore City Directory, which has a conversion chart, to learn the new number assigned to the old street address.
 If you have ward information, the Baltimore City Archives has made available ward maps that cover the period 1797-1918.

 If you are trying to locate the names of parishes located within the different wards of Baltimore City, the Archives has prepared a list based on an 1877 ward map of Baltimore City.
 Please click on the below link to see a copy of this list.